ooteniya1/resource-estimation/README.md

 3. Start with manual scaling until you understand your application profile on Openshift.

-4.Use VPA in Development to determine your application resource usage.
+4. Use VPA in Development to determine your application resource usage.

 5. Use the HPA for workloads that are variable and that have unexpected spikes in their usage.

+# Cloud-Native Application Resource Estimation - Part 2
+In the first first part of this article, we touched on the concepts and approach of Application resource estimation.
+In this secoind part, we will be walking you through a pratical example of Application resource estimation.

 ## Resource Estimation Setup
 In this workshop, we will be determining the resource requirement of a [Todo-spring-quakus](https://github.com/ooteniya1/resource-estimation) application which was originally setup by [Eric Deandrea](https://github.com/edeandrea) but customized to fit the purpose of this workshop.